-The meat from minke whales hunted in the Antarctic for research purpose under Article VIII of the ICRW is consumed in Japan after obtaining scientific data and sample tissues as required by Article VIII (2) of the ICRW and the proceeds from the sale are used to conduct the research of the following year.
+Whaling has always been an important means of livelihood for coastal communities of Japan.
+At the present time, the meat from minke whales hunted in the North Pacific for research purpose under Article VIII of the ICRW, is consumed in Japan.
+This utilization of whale meat after obtaining scientific data and sample tissues is required by Article VIII (2) of the ICRW and the proceeds from the sale are used to conduct the research of the following year.
 As DNA analysis technology to distinguish individual minke whales is available, DNA of all the minke whales taken by the research are analyzed and registered.
 DNA analysis on whale meat sold in the Japanese markets was conducted sporadically in the past, but more regular market monitoring program is in the process of development.